Ecommerce Growth

 Source

-The easiest way to explain the metric is by thinking of it this way: if your customers were asked: “On a scale from 0 – 10, how likely is it that you would recommend us to someone else?”, you would categorise them into 3 groups:
+If you ask your customers: “On a scale from 0 – 10, how likely is it that you would recommend us to someone else?”, based on the response, you would need to categorize them into:

 • NPS Detractors

-NPS Detractors are those that do not hold your brand in very high regard and would likely never recommend your brand to another person.
+NPS Detractors don’t hold your brand in very high regard and would likely never recommend your brand.

 • NPS Passives

-NPS Passives are those that have a more-or-less neutral standing with your brand and would recommend your brand if needed and not if it required them going out of their way.
+NPS Passives have a neutral standing with your brand and would recommend your brand if needed, but not if they have to go out of their way.

 • NPS Promoters

-NPS Promoters are those that strongly support your brand and would be most likely to recommend it to their peers.
-Chances are they’re already talking about your brand and how happy they are with it.
+NPS Promoters strongly support your brand and would be most likely to recommend it to their peers.

 The true NPS Score is the value of %Promoters - %Detractors.